 With the hotel hosting such a wide variety of events – from brand launch parties to car showcases – the space needed a versatile lighting solution that could be easily adjusted with minimal fuss.

-The answer was to install a number of DR7 recessed luminaires hidden above the crystals installations to provide pinspotting for the room.
-The flexible nature of RCL’s remote controlled spotlights allows the dedicated Event’s team to quickly change the lighting to suit the function.
+The answer was to install a number of DR7 recessed luminaires hidden above the crystal installations to provide pinspotting for the room.
+The flexible nature of RCL’s remote controlled spotlights allows the dedicated events team to quickly change the lighting to suit the function.
 Being able to adjust the spotlights from floor level without additional equipment ensures that the right ambiance is always achieved no matter what the occasion.
 Meanwhile, the low profile design of the DR7 provided the functionality that was required without detracting from the impact of the crystal structures.